KDE/purpose/README.md

 ### Plugin creation

-There's two approaches to plugin implementation: Native plugins and separate processes.
+There's two approaches to plugin implementation: native plugins and separate processes.

 #### Native
-To implement a Qt-based plugin, it will be required to implement a `Purpose::PluginBase` class, that only acts as a factory for its `Purpose::Job` instances.
+To implement a Qt-based plugin, it will be required to implement a `Purpose::PluginBase` class, that acts as a factory for its `Purpose::Job` instances.

 These will be the jobs in charge of performing the action the plugin is meant to